Featured Project

 02. Design

 I began by mapping out users' basic actions and creating user flows to understand navigation paths through the app.
 This helped me identify all necessary key functionalities, screens and plan the app architecture.
-Key user journeys included: discovering items via map or list view, posting new finds, collecting items, and gallery for checking item history.
+Key user journeys included: discovering items via map or list view, posting new finds, collecting items, and gallery for checking item history and profile page for user setting and user contribution.
 This planning phase ensured every screen had a clear purpose tied to user needs identified in research.

 User Flow Draft